thin-edge/thin-edge.io/common/service/DISCUSSION.md

 Cons:

-* Actors require state to be encoded by a state-machine rather than using sequential flow and the stack.
+* Actors are stackless, i.e. they require state to be encoded by a state-machine rather than using sequential flow and the stack.
 You end up using callbacks here and there.

-* Rather bigger changes requires.
+* It's a rather bigger change in architecture and requires some more intense code changes.

 * Different model.
 Needs acceptance.